 The risks of skin cancer linked to UV rays

-Excessive exposure to UV rays, whether natural or artificial, is the main risk factor for skin cancers.
-These cancers, which include basal cell carcinomas, squamous cell carcinomas and melanomas, are the most common with more than 100,000 new cases detected each year in France.
+Excessive exposure to UV rays, whether natural or artificial, is the main risk factor for skin cancer.
+These cancers, which include basal cell carcinomas, squamous cell carcinomas, and melanomas, are the most common, with more than 100,000 new cases detected each year in France.

 These cancers are often located on parts of the body most exposed to the sun, such as the face, neck, ears, and forearms.
-The increased risk of skin cancer is linked to the accumulation of damage to the DNA of skin cells caused by UV rays.
+The increased risk of skin cancer is linked to the accumulation of DNA damage in skin cells caused by UV rays.

-People with fair skin, who tan poorly and have many moles are particularly vulnerable.
+People with fair skin, who have difficulty tanning and many moles are particularly vulnerable.
 The risk of developing skin cancer is also higher for people with a family history of this type of cancer.

 Ultraviolet B (UVB) rays are largely responsible for the harmful effects of the sun, but we must also protect ourselves from UVA rays, which are known to be mutagenic.

-Prevention of skin cancer requires appropriate protection during each exposure to the sun, regardless of the UV index, as well as regular monitoring of the skin.
+Skin cancer prevention requires appropriate protection during each exposure to the sun, regardless of the UV index, as well as regular monitoring of the skin.

-Premature aging of the skin by UV rays
+Premature aging of the skin due to UV rays

 UV rays are known to accelerate skin aging, a phenomenon known as photoaging.
-UVA rays, which make up the majority of UV rays reaching the earth's surface, penetrate deep into the layers of the skin and can cause long-term damage.
+UVA rays, which make up the majority of UV rays reaching the Earth's surface, penetrate deep into the skin's layers and can cause long-term damage.

-- These rays contribute to the formation of wrinkles and pigment spots by breaking down collagen and elastin, proteins essential for the firmness and elasticity of the skin.
+- These rays contribute to the formation of wrinkles and pigmented spots by breaking down collagen and elastin, proteins essential for skin firmness and elasticity.

 - Additionally, prolonged exposure to UV rays can also cause the skin to thicken and lose its suppleness.

-- The effects of premature skin aging usually do not appear until 10 to 20 years after exposure.
+- The effects of premature skin aging generally only appear 10 to 20 years after exposure.

 It is therefore crucial to be aware of the dangers of UV rays and to adopt appropriate protective measures to preserve the health and youthfulness of our skin.